plausible/docs/docs/proxy/guides/wordpress.md

 <img alt="Enable proxy in our WordPress plugin" src={useBaseUrl('img/plausible-wordpress-plugin-proxy.png')} />
 * Then click on the "Save Changes" button
 * If you have a caching plugin enabled, please make sure to clear the cache for the changes to take effect
 * Enabling the proxy will make our script run as a first-party connection from your domain name.
-The proxy uses WordPress' API with a randomly generated endpoint, starting with `yourdomain.com/wp-json`
+The proxy uses WordPress' API with a randomly generated endpoint, starting with `yourdomain.com/wp-json` and it creates a randomly named folder and file in the `/wp-content/uploads/` directory

 ## Stats not being recorded after enabling the proxy?